Eleanor-Shellstrop/bubbles/README.md

 <img src="./examples/iPhoneX.png" alt="iPhone X screen" width="200" />

-This application was designed mobile screen sizes.
+This application was designed for mobile screen sizes.

 The media queries feature breaks at minimum screen widths of 750px and 1290px for a better viewing experience on tablets or pcs.
 The buttons will change from columns on the original size to two rows of four at 750px and one row of eight at 1290px.